carvingCode/strum/README.md

 - Set grid and MIDI device
 - Set MIDI channel
 - Various clock settings
-- Synth params can be changed
+- Synth params can be changed (beware the high ends!!!)
--- beware the high ends!!!